Determinants of successful disease control through voluntary quarantine dynamics on social networks: Model Methods

 \section{Model \& Methods}

-Our study describes the coupled dynamics of disease spreading and voluntary quarantine in a well-mixed population.
+We first describe the coupled dynamics of disease spreading and voluntary quarantine in a well-mixed population.
+Later on, we extend our model to networked populations, including lattices, small-world networks, and a real social network.
 Each individual is tagged by both their health status and social status.
 The former is decided by the specific disease (susceptible, infected, recovered, to name a few) and the latter is dependent on the quarantine decision (quarantine or non-quarantine).
 Based on a given compartmental model, we perform agent-based simulations to investigate the intricate interplay between biological contagion and adaptive learning and further, the roles played by different factors in the trajectory of the outbreak.
 Our framework can be extended to accommodate populations characterized by real network structures and intervention measures apart from quarantine.
 Its flexibility facilitates a comprehensive understanding of the social dilemma of voluntary pharmaceutical or non-pharmaceutical interventions, a so-called tragedy of the commons in the context of public health events.